ColinGrushkin/python/README.md

-# python
+# Path to learning Python

-Path to learning Python
+Getting back into it.
+May 2020 - about two months into mandatory WFH...